mahigadamsetty/Golang-Cli-Tool/Readme.md

 This project was completely written in Go Lang

-This will hhelp the users to add their favourite movies list into file and Movies they want to watch in future through a command -line
+This will help the users to add their favourite movies list into file and Movies they want to watch in future through a command -line

 STEPS TO ADD